 By means of a detailed physical examination and a thorough discussion with the individual about their symptoms, as well as their personal and family medical history, a doctor may suspect the problem to be rheumatoid arthritis (RA).

 If this is the case, a series of diagnostic tests will be done, including laboratory tests as well as X-rays.

 These tests can show whether you’re anaemic, which 80% of people with RA are.
 High levels of inflammation may also show up in your blood tests.

-Those with active rheumatoid arthritis often have anaemia.
-The erythrocyte sedimentation rate (ESR) is increased in many patients with active disease, as is the C-reactive protein, (CRP).
-These markers of inflammation are useful when raised as they can be used to monitor progress.
+Two markers of inflammation, the erythrocyte sedimentation rate (ESR) and the C-reactive protein (CRP), are increased in many people with active disease.
+These are useful when raised as they can be used to monitor progress.

 Rheumatoid factor (RF) is an antibody found in some people with RA, but it can also point to other inflammatory diseases, especially in older people, so its presence is not conclusive.
 Someone with RA can also test negative to RF.

 Another antibody test, anti-CCP (anti-cyclic citrullinated peptide) antibodies, has been shown to be more specific and useful in the diagnosis of early rheumatoid arthritis.
 Sixty to 70% of people with RA test positive for anti-CCP antibodies.
 These antibodies are also useful to predict the likely course of RA as well as the response to therapy.